Gathered Cloths

 Materials

-Cotton and cotton blend fabric scraps and remnants that are gathered or rescued around San Francisco Bay Area.
-A large portion from the initial batch for Week 1 and 2 are leftovers from Covid-19 initiative project.
+Cotton and cotton blend fabric scraps and remnants that are gathered or rescued around the San Francisco Bay Area.
+A large portion from the initial batch for 1st and 2nd iterations are leftovers from Covid-19 initiative project.
 The rest are accumulated from my own stash as well as unwanted textiles gathered from neighbors and non-profit organizations.

 The term “gathered” in Gathered Cloths refers to several terms: